glennmckechnie/weewx-uradmon/README.md

 **Update: 14 Feb 2022**

+If you are using an existing database and you get a schema mismatch then set dbm_check to False in weewx.conf

+change from ...
+'dbm_check = True'
+to ...
+'dbm_check = False'

 Output of uRADMonitor units is C&deg;, cpm, Pa, ppm, ug/m^3, volts

 * Add conversions for __cpm__ to __micro_sievert__